 - Park management

 - Further information

-A boardwalk provides access around the information centre and to the beach.
+A boardwalk provides access around the turtle centre and to the beach.
 Photo: Robert Ashdown, NPRSR.

-Beach view, Mon Repos Conservation Park.
+Beach view, Mon Repos Regional Park.
 Photo: Robert Ashdown, NPRSR.

 Mon Repos is about a four and a half hour drive north from Brisbane and 15 minutes (14km) east of Bundaberg.

 From Bundaberg, follow the signs to Bargara along the Bundaberg-Bargara Road.
 At the Bargara Primary School, turn left into Potters Road.
 When you come to the T-intersection at the end of Potters Road, turn right into Grange Road.
 Continue straight ahead onto Mon Repos Road and follow the signs.
 Turn left into Rookery Road and travel a short distance to the Mon Repos Turtle Centre car park.
 Watch out for wildlife and drive slowly and safely along the narrow Rookery Road.

 Alternative travel options

 A small number of companies provide bus transport to Mon Repos during turtle nesting season.
 Contact Bundaberg West Visitor Information Centre for details.